-Captain Obvious speaking again: this category lists all credit applications you have submitted over the last 5 years.
+This category lists all credit applications you have submitted over the last 5 years.
 When you apply for any form of credit, a hard enquiry is registered.
 This can cause your score to drop immediately after.
 Too many hard enquiries at a time will have a negative impact on your credit score.

 It will list:

 Your public records list additional events such as infringements, insolvencies, judgements, and directorships.
 As always, negative events will cause your score to drop.
 But there is something else you should look out for: cross-referenced files!
 Remember when we talked about mistakes in your credit report?
-If one of your addresses is listed incorrectly e.g. and you apply for a loan, the information on both entries doesn’t match and can potentially create an additional file with conflicting information.
+If one of your addresses is listed incorrectly for example and you apply for a loan, the information on both entries doesn’t match and can potentially create an additional file with conflicting information.

-Whenever you apply for credit, your creditor will assess your application and how big the risk is that you may miss a repayment or won’t be able to pay back your loan at all.
+Whenever you apply for credit, your creditor will assess your application and determine how big the risk is that you may miss a repayment or won’t be able to pay back your loan at all.
 Your credit report is one of the elements used to assess if you are a high or low-risk candidate.
 Financial institutions that provide credit want to see as many details as possible, that’s why a so-called hard request on your credit report is pulled.